top of page

 Much of his time is spent as an Assistant Professor within the Vision Therapy and Pediatrics department at Pacific University's College of Optometry.

-Taelor Strange
+Taelor Lite

 Vision Therapist